downfa11/cursus/docs/core/message-flow.md

 ## Deduplication Mechanism

-Go-broker implements automatic message deduplication to prevent duplicate processing.
+cursus implements automatic message deduplication to prevent duplicate processing.
 The TopicManager maintains a `dedupMap` (sync.Map) that tracks message IDs for 30 minutes.

 The deduplication implementation is in `TopicManager.Publish`: